 Lion – curiosities

-- Lions see well in all conditions.
-Their eyes quickly adjust to changes in light.
+- Lions can see perfectly in all conditions.
+Their pupils quickly adapt to the changes in lighting.

-- Adult lion has to eat 7 kg of meat a day.
+- An adult lion needs to eat 5-7 kg of meat a day.

-- Lions are the only cats living in a herd.
+- Lions are the only cats living in the herd.

 - Lions sleep up to 12 hours a day, although they can sleep up to 19 hours!
 So they are only 5 hours are active!

 - A lion can reach speeds of up to 60 km/h in a short distance – see: The fastest animals in the world.